NervanaSystems/ngraph/contrib/docker/README.md

 ## Notes

-* The top-level `Makefile` in this cloned repo can be used to build and unit-test NGraph-Cpp _outside_ of docker.
-This directory is only for building and running unit tests for NGraph-Cpp in the _reference-OS_ docker image.
+* The top-level `Makefile` in this cloned repo can be used to build and unit-test ngraph _outside_ of docker.
+This directory is only for building and running unit tests for ngraph in the _reference-OS_ docker image.

 * Due to limitations in how docker mounts work, `make check_cpu` and `make shell` will fail if you try to run them while in a working directory that is in an NFS-mount that has _root squash_ enabled.
 The cause results from the process in the docker container running as root.
 When a file or directory is created by root in the mounted directory tree, from within the docker image, the NFS-mount (in the host OS) does not allow a root-created file, leading to a permissions error.
 This is dependent on whether the host OS performs "root squash" when mounting NFS filesystems.
 The fix to this is easy: run `make check_cpu` and `make shell` from a local filesystem.